-Miva 10.01.00 now supports native Full Page Caching via Redis.
+From the release of 10.01.00, Miva supports native Full Page Caching via Redis.
 Redis is an in-memory data store used to cache any type of data.
 For more information about Redis visit: https://redis.io/topics/introduction

 Miva's Implementation of Redis allows any page to get cached and stored in Memory for an incredible fast Time to First Byte, typically sub 200ms.